• Skip to primary navigation

 • Elephants And Donkeys Grow Big Ears

-But honestly, I’ve always felt that using these tricks are actually more complicated than simply remembering the string names directly.
-Because first you have to try and remember than funny sentence you learned, and then how to use it.
+But honestly, I’ve always felt that these tricks are actually more complicated than simply remembering the string names directly.
+Because first you have to try and remember that funny sentence you learned, and then how to use it.

-The little game below will highlight point out a string and ask you its name.
+The game below will highlight point out a string and ask you its name.
 Let’s see how fast you can get!
+And in the next level, uou can play the answers on your guitar!

 Conclusion